alljoyn/cdm/README.md

    * SampleLauncher - Refer to the CDM OS section in this document
    * Utils contains utilities used by the samples
      - Command is a rework of the concept from 16.04 and listens for input from stdin.
 It simulates an interrupt handler
      - HAL simulates a Hardware Abstraction Layer.
-It is used in the sample model implementations read and write data to the "device's hardware"
+It is used in the sample model implementations to read and write data to the "device's hardware"
    * WarpCoreInterface demonstrates how to build and integrate a custom interface starting from an xml file

 ##### generator : The CDM code generator